 Witches' power in the dark arts is another manifestation of Lilith's power.
 There is no simpler example of this than the story of Snow White.
 Here we have the evil step-mother/Queen who's trying to destroy the competition, an innocent girl who represents not only beauty, but righteous womanhood, with an apple, no less; no symbolism there.
 Even more amusing is the fact that the evil Queen was conversing with a mirror since some myths associate Lilith with ruling the land on the other side of the mirror.
 Note how Snow White used feminine kindness and charm to control seven, miniature men.
 Another one with Lilith overtones is Sleeping Beauty.
 Rather than recount the stories here, I suggest rereading them in the Lilith context for a simplistic but powerful example.
 Remember Endora, Samantha's mother, in the 1960s TV series, "Bewitched?"
 Think about that one, too.
 Another classic example is the climax of the Indiana Jones movie, "Raiders of the Lost Ark," when a seductive specter vaporizes out of the ark and approaches Indy's competition, Rene Belloq, as a beautiful women, then promptly changes into a flesh-eating demon that melts him on the spot.
 And then there's everyone's favorite extraterrestrial in the "Alien" movie series.
 You know, the one Ripley took on in the second movie from the cage with the robotic claws while hissing the challenge, "C'mon, you bitch!"
 (In this case, Ripley was in the Ceres motherhood mode protecting her young charge and the alien was in Lilith mode, in case you were wondering which was which.)
 Another individual, albeit fictitious, i.e. Samantha on the now-syndicated TV show "Sex and the City" also demonstrates a Lilith persona with her very seductive manner.
 If you look around, examples abound.

 Lilith is frequently adopted as a patroness by militant women's liberation movements whose goal is to emasculate men.
 We're not talking about women's rights or fairness here, but the premise that males are the enemy.
 She uses her sexuality to get what she wants and to manipulate the opposite gender.
 These are the women that use sexual favors to get through school or obtain high corporate positions.
-Perhaps she would even use breast augmentation or plastic surgery to preserve her good looks, thus insuring her control over the opposite gender.
 It's feminine mystique gone bad as Lilith abhors sex in it's proper place as a means of emotional expression between two caring partners and/or to create life.
 This is the opposite pole from the stance maintained by Juno as the representation of the dedicated wife.

 Lilith has an untamed, ferocious quality while Juno, no matter how enraged or vindictive she becomes, has a certain civilized restraint that Lilith never displays.
 When Zeus cheated on Juno, her revenge was certainly violent, but it didn't have the visceral, destructive edge of Lilith's, whose resentment was more intense by several orders of magnitude.
 Juno had been betrayed by her husband, who went off bedding other women, but that was who and what Zeus was.
 Monogamy wasn't in his vocabulary and being controlled, much less giving into his wife's demands, wasn't an option.
 Zeus personifies the male reaction to female control whereas Lilith personifies the female reaction to male control.
 Juno was vengeful because she cared while Lilith didn't give a rat's ass about anything but herself.
 Being self-destructive wasn't a concern, which leads me to believe that Lilith is behind the concept of suicide bombers who have no concern for themselves, much less anyone else, but instead are focused on those hot babes in burkas waiting for them on the other side.
 Lilith is all about destructive revenge and she doesn't care if she's in the middle of the detonation as long as her targets suffer sufficient misery as well.